Frequently Asked Questions

 Q: What's the difference between the manual-based and online self-delivered version of the 7-Session Teen Program?

-- A: The manual-based program is delivered by a provider (nurse, teacher, counselor, etc.) directly to the teen on a on-on-one basis or in a group/classroom setting.
+A: The manual-based program is delivered by a provider (nurse, teacher, counselor, etc.) directly to the teen on a on-on-one basis or in a group/classroom setting.
 The program teaches coping skills using a hard-copy student manual.
-The educational online-based, self-delivered program is delivered over the internet directly to the teen.
-The program teaches the same coping skills using an interactive multi-media interface.
+The educational online-based, 7-session self-delivered program is delivered over the internet directly to the teen.
+The program teaches the same coping skills as the manual-based program using an interactive multi-media interface that does not require an instructor.

 Q: Whose email should I use in the purchase/registration form when purchasing the online program?